What is Edge?

 Location, location, location!

 Location matters, but the old saying “location, location, location” misses the point when it comes to edge computing.
 The edge may be on-premises, near premises, in a metro cloud, a content delivery network (CDN) or on user devices ranging from self-driving vehicles to point-of-sale kiosks to IoT appliances.
 The edge may reside in all of the above, depending on the application and use case.
-More to the point, as Lumen CMO Shaun Andrews notes, the edge is everywhere users and applications engage.
+More to the point, the edge is everywhere users and applications engage.

 For more insights into where the edge resides, check out this brief video.